 Coaches guide teams through their challenge, which includes creating a LEGO model with a motorized part and making a ‘Show Me’ poster that explains what the team learned.
 They keep teams on track and ask “leading questions,” but they are mainly there to make sure the children have fun.

-Mentors, at the Jr.FLL level, help Coaches organize events as well as find resources and events in their area.
+Mentors at this level help Coaches organize events as well as find resources and events in their area.